Johann-Wolfgang-von-Goethe-Gymnasium: The third school in Bernsdorf

-Even though the second school was extended in 1872, the population of Bernsdorf rose rapidly so that the four classrooms were not big enough.
-Another house was built in 1899 and opened on 24 August 1899.
-It was located right behind the second schoolhouse and offered another 4 classrooms.
+Even though the second school was enlarged in 1872, the population of Bernsdorf rose so rapidly that four classrooms were not enough.
+Another building was built in 1899 and opened on the 24 August 1899.
+It was located right behind the second schoolhouse and offered an additional 4 classrooms.
 Both schools were now combined to one school complex.
 Led by principal Julius Nobis, seven teachers taught all children coming from Bernsdorf.

-This third school building is nowadays a preschool.
+This third school building is a preschool nowadays.

 Construction of the new school building

 In 1907, Bernsdorf completely gave up its autonomy and became a district of Chemnitz.
 The borders vanished and it became necessary to build one big schoolhouse.